bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 So if we spend a transaction input, the very first thing that we need to do is we have to tell the world which UTXO we're spending.
 And to uniquely identify a UTXO, what we use is the so-called outpoint.
 The outpoint consists of a TXID and the position in the output list of that transaction.
-So here, in this case, there was a transaction.
-So I just picked this transaction randomly from input.space last week.
+I just picked this transaction randomly from mempool.space last week.
 So I don't know who this is or anything like that.
 But this TXID in dark blue up here gives us what the parent transaction of that UTXO was.
 And this light blue here, all zero, is the position in the output list.